 Climbing Venue Osoje

 Another great outdoor activity you can do in this place is climbing.
 The walls of the cliff are high (about 80 meters), so climbing routes are quite long.
 They can go up to 50 meters in height.
 The Čikola Canyon has recently become a famous place for climbers as they see a lot of potential in these climbing routes.
 It’s even called the Croatian Chulilla.
-Chulilla is a place in Italy that is world-famous for its climbing routes.
+Chulilla is a place in Spain that is world-famous for its climbing routes.

 The climbing place is called Climbing venue Osoje and is split into 3 sectors, each hosting a number of trails.
 There are many routes that you can follow with various difficulties.
 From Beginner, to advanced.
 We do want to advise you to not use these climbing walls without the proper gear and experience!